-Additional focus will be brought to bear on physics beyond the Standard Model by the TRIUMF's TRINAT experimental system.
-TRINAT will achieve a direct measurement of the electron neutrino helicity, to 0.5% accuracy, thereby enabling the measurement of a key Standard Model parameter, the V{ud} element of the Cabibbo-Kobayashi-Maskawa (CKM) matrix, in the betadecay of the radioactive isotope potassium-37, at similar accuracy to the most accurate current measurement of 0+ to 0+ beta decays, but in a system with nonzero spin sensitive to other beyond-the-Standard-Model physics.
-Further, this will enable competitive search for time reversal breaking, isospin breaking, and beyond Standard Model parity-even interactions.
+Additional focus will be brought to bear on physics beyond the Standard Model by TRIUMF's TRINAT experimental system.
+TRINAT will achieve a direct measurement of the electron neutrino helicity, to 0.5% accuracy.
+Another observables mesaures a key Standard Model parameter, the V{ud} element of the Cabibbo-Kobayashi-Maskawa (CKM) matrix, in the beta-decay of the radioactive isotope potassium-37, at similar accuracy to the most accurate current measurement of 0+ to 0+ beta decays, but in the potassium-37 system with nonzero spin sensitive to other beyond-the-Standard-Model physics.
+The trap also enables a search for specific time-reversal breaking interactions (parity-even, isospin-breaking ones) complementary to TUCAN, RadMol, and T2K.

 The quantum materials program at TRIUMF will take advantage of the refurbished M15 beamline and the newly commissioned M9A and M9H beamlines. μSR will play an important role in identifying and understanding the effects of disorder on the exotic physical properties of quantum materials, leading to improved synthesis methods.
 The muon probes will also be applied for sustainable materials and environments.
-These goals will be accomplished with the advent of the M9H beamline, the first muon decay channel with full transverse polarization spectroscopic functionality, and by the development of new βNMR techniques that take advantage of sophisticated NMR type pulse sequences.
+These goals will be accomplished with the advent of the M9H beamline, the first muon decay channel with full transverse polarization spectroscopic functionality, and by the development of new BNMR techniques that take advantage of sophisticated NMR type pulse sequences.
 For M9H, TRIUMF will pioneer the scope of μSR research by expanding the extreme pressure/ temperature/magnet field parameter space available for the muon spectroscopy, applicable over the range of its quantum and sustainable material perspectives.
-For βNMR, capabilities to selectively detect and measure the electronic environment of near-neighbour nuclei in complex interfaces will yield detailed information on these technologically important quantum structures.
+For BNMR, capabilities to selectively detect and measure the electronic environment of near-neighbour nuclei in complex interfaces will yield detailed information on these technologically important quantum structures.
 These beamlines will, of course, not be operational during the extended shutdown of the main cyclotron, so there will be an impact on the output of this program during the development of the core infrastructures - however, part of this development is the critical refurbishment of Beamline 1A, thereby overall providing additional security to the operation of this program.